taikedz/bash-builder/README.md

 When your script subsequently is run with the `--help` option, autohelp will *always* kick in, printing the help contents, and exiting.

 You can also call the help print routine from within your script using the `autohelp:print` command (does not cause the script to exit).

+### Debugging Tools

+`debug.sh` is part of the standard libararies, allowing you to print debug-level messages when the debug mode flag is set, as well as providing the ability to view and change variables of a runnin script.

+See `bashdoc std/debug.sh` for more info

 ### TarSH - Self Extracting and Running TAR files